 Above: The brick was reclaimed from building sites around the area and whitewashed.

-Above L: Glassware is wrangled with rope, tied together with proper nautical knots.
-Above R: Basic rope is tightly wrapped around the restaurant's columns.
+Above L: Glassware is wrangled with rope tied with proper nautical knots.
+Above R: Rope is tightly wrapped around the restaurant’s columns.

 Above: A vintage stereo setup is matched with vintage LPs.